kammitama5/kammitama5.github.io/_posts/2018-9-1-Saturday-September-1st.md

 ## I got a call
  - From two companies I'd love to work for.
 If I said which they were, you'd probably throw rocks at me, so I won't do that.
+Think long...very long lines at career fairs, and people promising their first-borns.
+One of them I think in the future I'd definitely be a fit for, but both are great.
    However, I spoke with my mentor and he advised against it, and said I should, instead, focus on learning for now.
 So I have to let the opportunities to apply go.
 However, I am still applying for summer internships for